nhsconnect/FHIR-NRLS-API/pages/retrieval/access_controls.md

 		<th>Acceptance Criteria</th>
 	</tr>
 	<tr>
-		<td>Citizens need to be able to see their own data to check it is correct</td>
+		<td>Citizens need to be able to see their own data to be fully informed and to check that data held about them is correct</td>
 		<td>
 			<ul>
 				<li>Citizen must to be able to log on using NHS login (or equivalent)</li>